tigusigalpa/moodle-block_wpfeed/README.md

   - **Output skin**: Name of skin handler
   - **Open links/posts in new window/tab**: HTML link attribute `target="_blank"`
   - **Enable noindex**: `<noindex>` tag enable or not.
 Default is `no (disabled)`.
 Useful for SEO sometimes.
-  - **Developer mode**: If you just start to tuning the plugin and got some problems there, you need to turn on this option to catch all of API data in request and response.
-It will helps to find possible errors and catch the ones.
+  - **Developer mode**: If you encounter problems after tuning the plugin turn this option on to catch all of the API data in request and response.
+It helps to locate and catch possible errors.
 NOTE: works only with Moodle-based developer mode: **Administration -> Site administration -> Development -> Debugging**

 ## Skins